-Prior to joining the DVIRC, Jeff served in multiple capacities in the private sector—including Manufacturing Engineer, Quality Manager, Operations Manager, Director of Customer Support, and Director of Operations—for companies such as Stanley Tool and GE Medical Systems.
+Prior to joining DVIRC, Jeff served in multiple capacities in the private sector, including Global Lean Six Sigma Director, Manufacturing Engineer, Quality Manager, Operations Manager, Director of Customer Support, Field Engineer, and Director of Operations, for companies such as Stanley Works and GE Medical Systems.